vibhanshu13/Quora-Question-Pairs/README.md

 # Model

-Used the architecture provided by Bao et. al. in his research paper.
-Bi-directional LSTM based siamese networ was used to identify the semantic similarity between the two questions.
-Refer to Bao2018 for research paper
+Used the architecture provided by Bao et al. in his research paper.
+Attentive siamese network based Bi-directional LSTM was used to identify the semantic similarity between the two questions.
+Refer to Bao2018 for research paper.